-A grant that covers a wide variety of activities within broad functional areas.
+functional areas.
 This type of grant allows the State to control, to some degree, how the grant proceeds are expended.

-board

-Any assembly that is formally constituted and periodically convened, which is comprised for persons who have been appointed to provide advisory, deliberative, consultative, administrative, executive, managerial, supervisory, oversight, governance, and/or investigatory services within their areas of expertise.
-Such an assembly may be also be known as a commission, committee or council, board member bond book value

-One who serves on a board in other than a regular full-time or part-time employment capacity.
+board Any assembly that is formally constituted and periodically convened, which is comprised for persons who have been appointed to provide advisory, deliberative, consultative, administrative, executive, managerial, supervisory, oversight, governance, and/or investigatory services within their areas of expertise.
+Such an assembly may be also be known as a commission, committee or council, board member One who serves on a board in other than a regular full-time or part-time employment capacity.

-A written promise to pay a specified sum of money at a specified date (or dates) in the future.
+bond A written promise to pay a specified sum of money at a specified date (or dates) in the future.

-The cost of an asset less its accumulated depreciation or amortization bottled water box budget

-Water delivered by any means other than through a faucet or tap connected to municipal or county water supply.
+book value The cost of an asset less its accumulated depreciation or amortization bottled water Water delivered by any means other than through a faucet or tap connected to municipal or county water supply.

-One of any number of fields on any number of forms used to capture data of any sort.
+box One of any number of fields on any number of forms used to capture data of any sort.